 About the Order of the Transylvania Colonel

-The Most Honorable Order of the Transylvania Colonel was founded to elevate, remember and understand the historical legacies of some of the world's greatest pioneers and settlers who together established the first sovereign democratic government in North America prior to the establishment of the United States of America the following year.
-It's a legacy that is indelible of American colonelcy, sovereignty and human rights resulting in the Kentucky Magna Charta and the opening of the West to settlement in the years that followed.
+The Most Honorable Order of the Transylvania Colonel was founded as a eleemosynary private society to appreciate, elevate, lament, remember and understand the historical legacies of some of the world's greatest pioneers and settlers who together established the first sovereign democratic government in North America prior to the establishment of the United States of America the following year.
+It's a legacy that is indelible of American colonelcy, sovereignty and human rights resulting in the Kentucke Magna Charta and the opening of the West to settlement in the years that followed.

 Discovery of the Order of the Transylvania Colonel